 1. Use a Mic Adapter and External Mic

 The best way to fix your GoPro audio is to get a high-quality GoPro mic adapter and an external mic.
-The mic adapter is a USB-C that connects to a 3.5mm connector, and it works well.
-This is an important accessory if you want to improve muffled audio.
+The mic adapter is a USB-C that connects to a 3.5mm connector and works well.
+This is an essential accessory if you want to improve muffled audio.
 You need the adapter because the newer models don’t have an audio input port.

-One type of directional GoPro mic is a right angle mini mic.
-It plugs into your GoPro at a right angle, and it is made to pick up sounds that come from one direction.
+One type of directional GoPro mic is a right-angle mini mic.
+It plugs into your GoPro at a right angle and is made to pick up sounds from one direction.
 At the same time, it will reduce any sounds coming from other directions.
 These mics are great for recording voices in front of the camera.

 Another type of mic is the Lavalier microphone.
 You can clip it onto whoever is speaking.
-They also come wireless, so you are able to move around while you film.
+They also come wireless so that you can move around while you film.

 2. Use a Windscreen to Eliminate Background Noise

 Another tool that helps improve the quality of your GoPro audio is the windscreen.
-This is especially important when you are using an external microphone because it will help get rid of any background noise.
-Unfortunately, wind is often picked up on a GoPro, so this accessory will help fix your audio so that it sounds great.
+This is especially important when using an external microphone because it will help eliminate any background noise.
+Unfortunately, the wind is often picked up on a GoPro, so this accessory will help fix your audio so that it sounds great.